mngu2382/CanHouse/index.md

 for more local statistics I could have also looked at the summaries provided on [domain.com.au](http://apm.domain.com.au/Research/?AddressLine=2601&LocationType=Postcode&State=ACT&PostcodeId=131).
-But the summaries from both source do leave a bit to be desired.
+But the summaries from both sources do leave a bit to be desired.
-Luckily the records of property sales on domain.com.au can be relatively easily accessed, giving me the opportunity to have a spot of fun.
+Luckily the records of property sales on domain.com.au can be easily accessed, providing me the opportunity for a spot of fun.